The Office of General Counsel issued the following opinion on June 17, 2004, representing the position of the New York State Insurance Department.

 In the April 2, 2004 guidance letter, the Banking Department did not expressly address the question of whether Banking Organizations and branches and agencies of foreign banking corporations licensed by the Banking Department were exempt from Insurance Law requirements.
 However, it noted that " any such entities offering these products [DCCs and DSAs] should also ensure that they comply with the applicable provisions, if any, of the New York State Insurance Law and any other law or regulation."

 The definition of "depository institution", as used in GLBA, encompasses all of the banking entities addressed by the Banking Department in its guidance letter except for state credit unions, which will be addressed separately below.
-For the purposes of the remainder of this discussion, Banking Organizations (other than credit unions) and branches and agencies of foreign banking corporations licensed by the Banking Department will be refered to as "state depository institutions".
+For the purposes of the remainder of this discussion, Banking Organizations (other than credit unions) and branches and agencies of foreign banking corporations licensed by the Banking Department will be referred to as "state depository institutions".